Meeting Time: July 22, 2021 at 5:30pm PDT

 • Default_avatar

-Kathy Provenzano about 3 years ago
+Kathy Provenzano over 3 years ago

 Please remove upzoning.
 It does not seem like it has been thought out.
 I have enjoyed living in Sacramento for over 25 years, it is a very livable city.
 I grew up in San Francisco, while there are things I miss about it, I do not miss parking and traffic problems.
 Allowing any type of housing in residential areas can create parking issues.
 There should be ways to allow multi-unit housing in neighborhoods and still maintain livability.